SQream/sqream_docs/operational_guides/logging.rst

 Loading Logs with Foreign Tables
 --------------------------------

-Assuming logs are stored at ``/home/rhendricks/sqream_storage/logs/``, a database administrator can access the logs using the :ref:`external_tables` concept through SQream DB.
+Assuming logs are stored at ``/home/rhendricks/sqream_storage/logs/``, a database administrator can access the logs using the :ref:`foreign_tables` concept through SQreamDB.

 .. code-block:: postgres